rheidi/Fullstack-Library-Project/README.md

 ## Introduction

-This work is a full-stack application made as an assignment for Integrify.
-This project uses react on front end and .NET EF Core on back end with PostgreSQL database.
+This project is a library management system for book borrowing for every home library.
+It is a full-stack application made as an assignment for Integrify.
+The project uses React on front end and .NET EF Core on back end with PostgreSQL database.
 Architecture in the back end follows clean architecture principles.
-The project is a library management system for book borrowing for every home library.

 ## Table of Content